OCA/pos/pos_default_empty_image/README.rst

 Point Of Sale Load faster
 -------------------------

-In the point of sale, trying to load known inexistant images is a waste of time.
+In the point of sale, loading product without image spend unnecessary time and resources

-When you have 8000 products in your Point of Sale and most of them don't have images, you are happy to save thousands of useless requests: the POS load way faster.
+When you have 8000 products in your Point of Sale and most of them don't have images, removing thousands of useless requests is welcome: the POS loads faster that way.

 Improve products display